DanielPNewman/all-weather-risk-parity/README.md

 # Create all-weather risk parity weights and back-test

-**NOTE:** I've noticed the free data APIs (alphavantage and yfinance) to download daily price data here in [get-ticker-time-series.py](/get-ticker-time-series.py) are unreliable - especially for tickers from non-US exchanges like the ASX.
+**NOTE:** I've noticed the free data APIs (currently using yfinance) to download daily price data here in [get-ticker-time-series.py](/get-ticker-time-series.py) are unreliable - especially for tickers from non-US exchanges like the ASX.
 These free APIs may fail or the data may be incorrect, so accuracy can not be guaranteed and users of this repo should check the data it downloads to verify accuracy.

 ## Overview